 Summary of features:

-- Guests can also connect to the internet via their own laptop
+Guests can connect to the internet via their own laptops or phones